TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaAFreeIntroduction.md

      - Skills Interface: Invocation Name, Intent Schema, Slot Type, Utterances
    - "Alexa, whats is the weather like?"
      - Skill Interface: Automatic Speech Recognition (ASR), Natural Language Understanding (NLU)
+     - Skill Service: AWS Lambda Processes, The text sent to it and issues a response